 3. After receiving your vaccination

-You’ll need to stay for at least 20 minutes after your vaccination so we can make sure you’re okay.
+You will need to stay for at least 15 minutes after your vaccination so we can make sure you are okay.

-We'll record information about your COVID-19 immunisations in our COVID Immunisation Register (CIR).
-You’ll be given a card that shows the date you've been vaccinated and the batch number.
+We will record information about your COVID-19 immunisations in our COVID Immunisation Register (CIR), including the batch number.
+You may be given a card that shows the date you have been vaccinated.

 The Pfizer vaccine is the only COVID-19 vaccine approved for use in New Zealand.
 We have secured 10 million doses – enough for 5 million people to get the 2 doses they need to be protected.

 It works by teaching your immune system to recognise and fight off the virus.